ndjc/respec/README.md

 can follow this process:

 1. Make sure you are up to date and on the 'feature/oasis-style' branch (git up; git checkout feature/oasis-style)
-2. Go to 'tools/oasis'
+2. Go to 'tools'
 3. Bump the version in `package-oasis.json`.
 4. Run the build script (node build-oasis-common.js).
 This should respond "OK!" (if not, fix the issue).
-5. Add the new build (git add builds/oasis/respec-oasis-common-m.n.r.js).
+5. Add the new build (git add builds/respec-oasis-common-m.n.r.js).
 6. Commit your changes (git commit)
 7. Merge to gh-pages (git checkout gh-pages; git merge feature/oasis-style)
 8. (when needed) Tag the release (git tag v3.x.y) and be sure that git is pushing tags.
 9. Push everything back to the server (make sure you are pushing at least the `feature/oasis-style` and `gh-pages` branches).

-The simplest way of doing this, is to just run `tools/oasis/release.js`.
+The simplest way of doing this, is to just run `tools/release.js`.
 This will prompt you a few times with the above process.

 This hasn't been adopted by OASIS, this work is in progress.